hvianna/audioMotion.js/README.md

 * Several color gradients with optional vintage LED effect
 * Customizable Web Audio API parameters (FFT size, sensitivity and time-smoothing)
 * HTML5 audio player supporting most popular audio formats, like MP3, AAC (M4A), OGG and FLAC (support may vary depending on browser and operating system)
-* Visual file explorer and play queue
+* Visual file explorer and play queue, with drag-n-drop support
 * Supports M3U playlists (`m3u` and `m3u8` file extensions)
 * Visualize audio from your microphone (or "stereo mix", if your soundcard supports it)
-* Lightweight custom web/file server written in node.js — also runs on standard web servers with minimal additional configuration
+* Lightweight custom web/file server written in node.js — also works on standard web servers with minimal additional configuration
 * Client runs in any modern browser

 ## Online demo